Home About Words Archive Photography Links Surf and Weather

 Win or draw next Tuesday (no loss because I still get to spend the rest of my life with the man I love), we’re planning a short roadtrip for the following weekend.
 A couple of days with Diego running in the sand and Chuck field testing the new wetsuit should do wonders for morale.
 This has been one of those elections where you learn who your real friends are, and who just nods and smiles.
 I’ll be glad to put it behind me.
 That also means I’m near the end of my run with KPBS too.
 Been fun, and a learning experience writing for a much broader audience, but I’m ready to put some of that time and energy back into Howling Point and Beachlaw.
 There’s a dog here that needs to be idolized.

 Chuck posted this on Thursday, October 30, 2008 at 8:43 pm.
-No comments yet.
-Be the first.
+Comments Off on Moving On

 Looking Forward